richardhyy/ice-vscode/README.md

 1. Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS)
 2. Type "Instant Chat" (you don't have to type the whole thing, it should autocomplete)
-3. If the "FlowChat: Instant Chat" command is highlighted, press `Enter`
+3. If the "ICE: Instant Chat" command is highlighted, press `Enter`
 4. You can now select a chat provider and start chatting!
 (API keys required)

-**Note:** You can continue a previous Instant Chat session by running "FlowChat: Continue Last Instant Chat" from the Command Palette.
+**Note:** You can continue a previous Instant Chat session by running "ICE: Continue Last Instant Chat" from the Command Palette.

 ### Managing Chat Sessions as `.chat` Files